 North Norfolk Coast

-The North Norfolk coastline stretches for 43 miles and much of it is designated as an Area of Outstanding Natural Beauty.
+The North Norfolk coastline stretches for 43 miles, and much of it is an officially recognised Area of Outstanding Natural Beauty (AONB).
 The diverse landscape includes wide sandy beaches, pine forests, salt marshes and mudflats.

-Cromer and Sheringham have been popular seaside resorts for almost 200 years and offer a relaxed pace of life for those looking for a really laid back holiday.
-Blakeney, Cley and Wells are outstanding centres for wildlife and a paradise for birdwatchers.
-You can take a boat to Blakeney Point to see the seals or try out crabbing on the quayside at Blakeneyand Wells.
+Cromer and Sheringham have been popular seaside resorts for centuries and offer a more relaxed pace for those looking for a really laid-back holiday.
+Also close by are Blakeney, Cley and Wells-next-the-Sea, which are outstanding centres for wildlife and a paradise for birdwatchers.
+You can take a boat to Blakeney Point to see the seals or try crabbing on the quayside at Blakeney and Wells.

-For those seeking sophisticated exclusivity then the villages of North Norfolk, including Burnham Market, Blakeney and Cley-next-the Sea, offer stylish shops and award winning restaurants.
+For those seeking sophisticated exclusivity, the villages of North Norfolk, including Burnham Market, Blakeney and Cley-next-the Sea, offer stylish shops and award-winning restaurants.

 So, if you like the idea of a stroll along Cromer Pier, enjoying a picnic in the grounds of Blickling Hall, riding on the North Norfolk Railway’s steam engines, visiting the seals at Blakeney Point or indulging in some shopping in the picturesque market towns, North Norfolk is the place for you!